 Once an alligator becomes a nuisance, it is not relocated but euthanized.

-Alligators are just one of the wonderful wildlife species that can be found in the City.
-Cape Coral Friends of Wildlife, does not actively protect or care for our local alligators, but does offer information on alligator safety and how to report nuisance alligators.
+- Alligators are just one of the wonderful wildlife species that can be found in the City.
+Cape Coral Friends of Wildlife do not actively protect or care for our local alligators, but do offer information on alligator safety and how to report nuisance alligators.